ssabriev/Portfolio/README.md

 - **[Project 3: Analyze Network Layer Communication](./Project-3_Analyze_Network_Layer_Communication)**
   This project focuses on analyzing DNS and ICMP traffic using a network protocol analyzer.
 It demonstrates how security analysts use protocol-level data to identify potential threats and reinforce network defenses.

+- **[Project 4: Analyze Network Attacks](./Project-4_Analyze_Network_Attacks)** – I investigated a simulated denial-of-service (DoS) incident by analyzing abnormal TCP SYN traffic using Wireshark.
+I identified the attack pattern, documented my findings, and created a formal Cybersecurity Incident Report outlining the nature of the attack, its impact, and recommended mitigation strategies.

 *More projects will be added here as I progress through the certificate.*

 ---